open-telemetry/opentelemetry-java-instrumentation/README.md

 1. Automatically traces many Java frameworks, application servers, and databases using some of the libraries from [opentracing-contrib](https://github.com/opentracing-contrib), and
 2. Lets you add annotations to your methods to easily trace their execution times.

+**Note:** dd-java-agent is considered experimental.
+Some integrations may not activate in all cases.
+Additional manual instrumentation using the [Opentracing API](https://github.com/opentracing/opentracing-java) is strongly encouraged.

 **[Datadog Tracer](https://github.com/DataDog/dd-trace-java/tree/master/dd-trace)**: an OpenTracing-compatible library that lets you trace any piece of your Java code, not just whole methods.

 **[Datadog APM Agent](https://github.com/DataDog/datadog-trace-agent)**: a (non-Java) service that runs on your application servers, accepting trace data from the Datadog Java Agent and/or Datadog Tracer and sending it to Datadog.
 (The APM Agent is not part of this repo; it's the same Agent to which all Datadog tracers—Go, Python, etc—send data)